pkoch/cv/README.md

 # Paulo Köch
-Portuguese citizen, currently living in Porto. paulo.koch@gmail.com, +351 934 902 555, http://linkedin.com/in/pkoch.
+Portuguese citizen, currently living in Porto. paulo.koch@gmail.com, +351 934 902 555, [https://github.com/pkoch/cv].

 Hi there! 👋 I'm trying out a different approach to my CV/resumé.
-Instead of just throwing you into a sea of titles and and keywords, I'd like to try a more prose-like approach.
+Instead of embarking you into a sea of titles and and keywords, I'd like to try a more prose-like approach.
 It won't be a letter, but it'll give me more space to shine through, we'll pre-wire a good chunk of the customary initial conversations, and (hopefully) be a break from the humdrum.

+It will be thorougher than usual, so don't be afraid to skip over any part that doesn't grab your attention.
 If you're in a rush, the [skill summary](#skill-summary) will suffice.
 If the classic CV experience is desired, **you can start at [professional history](#professional-history) and scan just for the bold parts**.

 # Skill summary
 **I have 5+ years of experience as an engineering manager.** I use processes (Scrum, Kanban) to set up baseline boundaries, let people explore, but keep herding them back to an effective trajectory, especially on scope.
 I give behavioural feedback as soon as possible.
 I do heartbeat-like technical check-ups (10 minutes every few days, depending on seniority/challenge, ideally async through code/doc reviews).
 I do 1:1s on larger cycle (between two weeks and a month).
 Super comfortable executing all other aspects (hiring, performance reviews, career progression, training, role and team structuring, etc).

 **I'm a seasoned web developer.** I feel most confortable on the backend (many years of experience with Ruby/Rails and Python/Django, and a few of microservices) but I'm also fond of front-end (a few years of bare Javacript and React).
 Comfortable with SQL (PostgreSQL, MySQL; with replication) and other data stores (Cassandra, S3).
 I dislike, but can cope with, painting on the screen (CSS, SVG).
 Very comfortable designing and building distributed systems (CAP, eventual consistency, MapReduce; Kafka, ZooKeeper, SNS, SQS, etc).
-I prefer a data centric approach to problems over OOP, and functions over design patterns.
+I prefer a data-centric approach over OOP, and composable functions over design patterns.

 **I'm an ok security person.** I push security to the left naturally as a developer, and keep an eye on OWASP.
 I'm very mindful of resource starvation, user-generated content sanitization, and authorization trickery.
 I can do vendor surveying and respond to security questionnaires.
 I'm experienced with GDPR and HIPAA.